mattgathu/blog/posts/2021-01-08-books-reading.md

 It made reflect a lot on things I could be doing but that have not paid attention to.
 I made [notes][notes-on-range].

+## The Hairdresser of Harare

+![hairdresser-harare-cover][hairdresser-harare-cover]

+Another contemporary piece of African writing.
+It felt like reading about my own life experiences minus the violence.
+I felt connected to the characters in the book, admired and sympathized with them through out their stories.
+This book made me realize how similar Harare was to Nairobi, and how similar we are as people.

+The author subtly brings to light the struggle of being queer in an African setting; the rejection by your own, violence and fear - it reminded me of [Stories of our lives][stories-of-our-lives].

 [naval-almanack-cover]: /images/naval-almanack-cover.jpg
 [notes-on-naval-almanack]: /2021/01/08/notes-naval-almanack.html
 [zikora-cover]: /images/zikora-cover.jpg